geekilx/movie-api-with-go/readme.md

+#This is a movie api with user signup/login feature built by go

 The bin directory will contain our compiled application binaries, ready for deployment to a production server.The cmd/api directory will contain the application-specific code for our Greenlight API application.
 This will include the code for running the server, reading and writing HTTP